08 Nov 2016News

 “I’m looking forward to finding out about the experience that my mentor has had and the different things they’ve done.
 That kind of information helps you to decide whether you want to pursue a career like that or not.”

-Youth@Work is currently open to young people of refugee or migrant background who are interested in getting one-on-one support and advice to help them to reach their employment goals.
+Youth@Work is currently open to young people of refugee or migrant backgrounds who are interested in getting one-on-one support and advice to help them reach their employment goals.